 The temple consists of 10 seven-metre high shrines, known as candis, which have been carved out of the rock face.

-For a while, many believed the candis were tombs, housing the remains of ancient royal families; however, that later proved not to be the case.
+For a while, many believed the candis were tombs, housing the remains of ancient royal families; however, it was later proved not to be the case.

 Nonetheless, there is something mysterious and magical about the temple complex.
 You’ll have to be blessed using before you can enter, before meandering a picturesque trail to the candis.